MailCOPA Multi User Email Client - Folders List

 In whatever way it is displayed, its functioning is the same.

-Favourite folders may be added to the pane at the top from the context menu (right-click on the folder).
+Favourite folders may be added to the pane at the top (or bottom, see here) from the context menu (right-click on the folder).
 The original folder remains in the main list, this is just a copy.
 Once here, they may be used in exactly the same way as the folder in the main list, including amending its properties.
+Shared folders (belonging to other MailCOPA users) can now become favourites too.

 Right-clicking on a folder opens a context menu, and this is identical to the Folder menu on the main menu.